 So great is Peggy's naivete that she does not understand why she should kill herself, and so complete her stupidity that she lends the knife to one of the Indians.
 She tries to convert the Indians to Christianity, and gives one of them a Bible.
-In a beautiful piece of irony, Twain has the Indian use the Bible as a stake in a gambling game, and win a tomahawk.
+In a beautiful piece of

+277Mark Twain, "Huck Finn and Tom Sawyer Among the Indians," Life, LXV (December 20, 1968), 37. irony, Twain has the Indian use the Bible as a stake in a gambling game, and win a tomahawk.

 Naturally, the Indians attack the camp of the whites and carry off Peggy, presumably to a "fate worse than death."
 The fragment ends with Huck, Tom, and the Indian fighter fiancee pursuing the Indians.
 Walter Blair has offered the explanation that the only possibility for a conclusion to the story was the discovery of the ravished Peggy, and that this was more than Twain could bear to think about.
-Faced with the problem of rape, Twain could only give up the story.106 Such an explanation is perfectly logical in connection with Twain's refusal to write of women as sexual objects.
+Faced with the problem of rape, Twain could only give up the story.
+Such an explanation is perfectly logical in connection with Twain's refusal to write of women as sexual objects.
 If he was indeed projecting his ideal of Livy onto Peggy Mills, it would have been impossible for Twain to carry through with the story.
 His ideal again limited him, so much this time that he was forced to leave the story unfinished.
-With the other women he had been able to evade any thoughts of sexuality by simply by passing them.
-He could arrange for Sandy to have a baby merely by noting that she had a baby, without any mention of how it came to be.
+With the other women he had been able to evade any thoughts of sexuality by simply bypassing them.
+He could arrange for Sandy to have a baby merely by noting that she had a baby,

+278Walter Blair, "The Reasons Mark Twain Did Not Finish His Story," Life, LXV (December 20, 1968), 50A. without any mention of how it came to be.
 The logical conclusion of Peggy's story can be nothing but ravishment and probable death, and to this Twain could not subject his ideal.
 His imagination could go only so far in this direction, and then the curtain dropped.

-Twain was equally unable to raise the imaginative curtain when dealing with older women; they too are stereotypes.
+Twain was equally unable to raise this imaginative curtain when dealing with older women; they too are stereotypes.
 Any woman character who has passed the child-bearing years is usually an Aunt Polly.
 She doesn't change; the Aunt Polly of Tom Sawyer is the twin of Aunt Sally of Tom Sawyer, Detective, or of Joan of Arc's mother, or of the Widow Douglas; the line goes on and on.

 Aunt Polly's marital state may vary.
 She is usually a widow.
 Occasionally her husband is still alive, but in these cases, the husband is presented as a rather ineffectual boob.
 Aunt Polly usually gives the orders and keeps things running.
-She is a kindly, often slow-witted person, who endures much teasing by her off-spring or her wards.
+She is a kindly, often slow witted person, who endures much teasing by her off-spring or her wards.
 She has few real feelings, although some act may hurt her, but not for long.
 She takes some care of her children, although they rarely pay much attention to her.
 Her orders are rarely obeyed.
 She is the parental stooge, the straight man, but she never realizes it.
 This is the image which Twain projects of the mother figure.
 One can grant that there are some mothers who might fit this image, but it would be rare indeed to find all mothers acting like this.
 In Twain's works, they all do act like this.
 They all are part of the stereotype.